Allow us to help you consider your options, take action, and get your financial plan in place for the coming year.

 Outstanding Student Account Balance

 Failure to meet arranged payment plan terms may result in plan termination.
 Delinquent monthly accounts and any deferred payment arrangements incur service charges.
 Continuous nonpayment may result in an administrative withdrawal from enrollment and may prohibit the student from registering in subsequent semesters and obtaining official and unofficial transcripts until such obligations are satisfied.
 Diplomas and transcripts are not released to any student until their student account balance is zero.
 In addition to withholding transcripts, records, or diplomas until all university expenses are satisfied, Corban reserves the right to preclude students with past due balances from representing the university in public activities or events.
-Students experiencing legitimate extenuating circumstances relating to their financial situation are encouraged to meet with Student Financial Services personnel for financial counseling.
+Students experiencing legitimate extenuating circumstances relating to their financial situation are encouraged to meet with Student Accounts personnel for financial counseling.

 When you register for a class, you agree to pay for it, and you will be responsible for all charges and any grade you receive, whether or not you attend.
 You are responsible for full payment of all charges on your account, even if another party is paying.
 If you are under 18 years of age, you will be held liable for any charges on your account under ORS 348.105.